 When to Travel?

-Given that Costa Rica is positioned only a few degrees north of the Equator; Costa Rica experiences a tropical climate all year.
-The seasons aren’t categorized into the general four, but are split between the dry season and the wet season, due to the high amounts of precipitation that this region brings.
-The dry season runs from January, while the wet season lasts from May until November.
+Given that it is positioned only a few degrees north of the Equator; Costa Rica experiences a tropical climate all year.
+The seasons aren’t categorized into the general four but are split between the dry season and the wet season, due to the high amounts of precipitation that this region brings.
+The dry season runs from January to April, while the wet season lasts from May until November.
 Costa Rica’s average temperature fluctuates between 70 F and 81 F, with around 100 inches of rainfall yearly.

-Costa Rica varying climate zones that depend upon geographic factors such as elevation and they range from volcanoes, cloud forests, tropical forests, jungle and splendid beaches.
-Although the temperatures are most uniform throughout the year in Costa Rica, but in places like mount Chirripo, the highest mountain in the country, temperatures can reach 40 F.
+Costa Rica's varying climate zones depend upon geographic factors such as elevation, and they range from volcanoes, cloud forests, tropical forests, jungle, and splendid beaches.
+Although the temperatures are most uniform throughout the year in Costa Rica, in places like mount Chirripo, the highest mountain in the country, temperatures can reach 40 F.

 Originally founded by the Spanish in 1739 and became the capital of Costa Rica in 1823, San Jose is known as one of the youngest capitals in South America.
 The atmosphere of the city matches the liveliness of a capital so newly established.
 Seated in the heart of Costa Rica; San Jose is known as the nation’s cultural hub.
 The capital offers a litany of different museums that celebrate Costa Rican culture, history, arts, and achievement.
 San Jose is dotted with many parks and open greenery that gives visitors a change of pace from a typical urban setting.
 The capital is a modern city with the spirit and the atmosphere of Central America’s rich culture.

 Arenal Volcano National Park: